User Guide

 The commands in this role sorts the entire role list based on an attribute, which differs per command.

-would sort the filtered list of roles with
+For example, using the command name SWE followed by deadline asc would sort the filtered list of roles with

-in its name, in ascending order by deadline.
-Afterwards, using the list
+SWE in its name, in ascending order by deadline.
+Afterwards, using the list command would display the

 original role list in its newly sorted order.